jk-boot-up/java-workpad/public-case-1/Readme.md

 # package keyword in java

-* Reserved for specifying the access modifier for java classes/fields/methods
+* Reserved for specifying the folder structure for java classes

 ## github location for examples

 * https://github.com/jk-boot-up/java-workpad

-* Navigate to -> public-case-1
+* Navigate to -> package-case-1